BenjaminSoelberg/elektronika-1/README.md

 # ELEKTRONIKA-1 - A replacement module for the Russian vintage LED watch Elektronika 1 anno 1978

-## Still in development
+## It actually works
-So I think the PCB and firmware is in a good place right now but I'll have to verify it when I get the PCB made.
+So I think the PCB and firmware is in a good place right.
+## Improvements to come
+1. I2C communication error recovery
+2. Display intensity set

 ![](https://github.com/BenjaminSoelberg/elektronika-1/blob/main/Schematics.png)